Atos: Atos Healthcare

 When Atos lost the contract for fitness to work tests, Richard Hawkes of Scope said, "I doubt there's a single disabled person who'll be sorry to hear that Atos will no longer be running the fit-for-work tests."
 Hawkes claimed the "fundamentally flawed" test should be "more than an exercise in getting people off benefits.
 It should make sure disabled people get the specialist, tailored and flexible support they need to find and keep a job."

 Mark Serwotka of Public and Commercial Services Union described the assessments as "designed to harass vulnerable people and take their benefits away rather than provide support and guidance.
 Doctors, MPs and disabled people all believe the tests should be scrapped so, instead of replacing the failed Atos with another profit-hungry provider, the government should bring the work in-house and invest in it properly."

 Liberal Democrat leader, Tim Farron questioned how Atos and Capita could have been paid over £500m from tax payers money for assessing fitness to work as 61% who appealed won their appeals.
 Farron stated, "This adds to the suspicion that these companies are just driven by a profit motive, and the incentive is to get the assessments done, but not necessarily to get the assessments right.
 They are the ugly face of business."

 In 2014, Atos Healthcare rebranded its occupational health business to become OH Assist.
 The Atos Healthcare brand was reserved for use for the PIP contract.
 Atos sold its OH Assist business to CBPE Capital in 2015.

 For a number of years Atos denied claimants benefits or reduced their benefits if they did not take addictive opiate based pain killers.
-The Department of Work and Pensions subsequently revised its guidance stating, "healthcare practitioners [disability benefits assessors] should be mindful that the level of analgesia used does not necessarily correlate with the level of pain".
+The Department for Work and Pensions subsequently revised its guidance stating, "healthcare practitioners [disability benefits assessors] should be mindful that the level of analgesia used does not necessarily correlate with the level of pain".